‘The miracle is not to walk on water.

 Mindfulness for writers: nature, land, creative & reflective writing, & haiku & haibun intensive

 Monday 4th January – Friday 9th inclusive, 2021

 See bottom of page for costs and options.

-SUNDAY 16th AUGUST: we’ve just completed the first week.
+Now, mid-October, we’ve just completed the second week.
 Scroll to bottom to see what some participants have said.

 What you can expect